momentmaker/walk-talk-meditate/src/home.md

 `meditate` - seek the peace and calmness within and harmonize your being with the energy of the group and environment - raising the spiritual body

+---

+The goal is to dive deep within your self more so than to connect with others.

+This is not just another travel destination where the primary object is sightseeing which stimulates the fear-of-missing-out phenomenon to overload our senses.

+Slow and chill is the motto.
+Relax and release is the practice.
+Peace and harmony is the way.

 # why

 It's more important than ever to take the time away from the business of our daily lives in a hyper-connected world.